-The Royal Family's First Same-Sex Wedding Is Happening Soon, Marking A Modern Move For The Monarchy
+The Royal Family's First Same-Sex Wedding Is Happening Soon & Here Are All The Details

 There's about to be a majorly positive first for the British royal family.
 According to People, the royal family will have its first same-sex wedding this summer.
 Lord Ivar Mountbatten, a cousin of Queen Elizabeth II's, is set to wed his partner, James Coyle.